Ford Thunderbird

 The Ford Thunderbird is a personal luxury car manufactured and marketed by Ford Motor Company for model years 1955 to 2005, with a hiatus from 1998 to 2001.

 Ultimately gaining a broadly used colloquial nickname, the T-Bird, the model was introduced as a two-seat convertible, subsequently offered variously in a host of body styles including as a four-seat hardtop coupe, four-seat convertible, five-seat convertible and hardtop, four-door pillared hardtop sedan, six-passenger hardtop coupe, and five-passenger pillared coupe, before returning in its final generation, again as a two-seat convertible.

 At its inception, Ford targeted the two-seat Thunderbird as an upscale model.
 The 1958 model year design introduced a rear seat and arguably marked the expansion of a market segment that came to be known as personal luxury cars, positioned to emphasize comfort and convenience over handling and high-speed performance.

 Overview

-The Thunderbird entered production for model year 1955, marketed as an upscale, "sporty" two-seat convertible rather than as a sports car, per se — averting direct competition with the Chevrolet Corvette.
+The Thunderbird entered production for the 1955 model year, marketed as an upscale, "sporty" two-seat convertible rather than as a sports car, per se — averting direct competition with the Chevrolet Corvette.
 With the 1958 introduction of second row seating, the Thunderbird led a new market segment, the so-called personal luxury car.
 Subsequent generations became successively larger until the line was downsized, first in 1977, again for 1980, and once again in 1983.

 By the 1990s, the Thunderbird's core market, the large two-door coupe, had fallen almost completely out of favor.
-Production ended with model year 1997, resuming for model years 2002–2005 as a smaller two-passenger convertible.
+Production ended with the 1997 model year, resuming again from 2002 to 2005 as a smaller two-passenger convertible.

-From its introduction in 1955 to its termination in 2005, production reached over 4.4 million.
+From its introduction in 1955 to its end in 2005, production reached over 4.4 million.